 Related University Policies

-All Indiana University policies on appropriate use of computers and on appropriate conduct apply in the Information Commons:
+All Indiana University policies on appropriate use of computers and on appropriate conduct apply in the Learning Commons: